Embassy of Germany, Lima: Mission and organization

 The embassy's legal and consular department offers German citizens consular services and assistance in emergencies.
-The Embassy's consular district covers all of Peru.
+The embassy's consular district covers all of Peru.
 The visa office issues entry permits for citizens of third countries residing in Peru who are subject to the visa requirement.
 Peruvian citizens do not need a visa for stays in the Schengen area (up to 90 days per half year).

-Honorary consuls of the Federal Republic of Germany are appointed and resident in Arequipa, Iquitos, Cuzco, Piura and Trujillo.